Lyapunov Neural ODE State-Feedback Control Policies: L-NODEC Learning Framework

-where $\beta$ is a penalty parameter.
-This is a popular approach to enforcing state constraints since the penalty convergence theorem guarantees a feasible solution to the reformulated unconstrained optimization problem, which is equivalent to solving a constrained optimization problem with Karush-Kuhn-Tucker multipliers \cite{ chen2016, DiPillo1994}.
-However, since \eqref{pointwise_loss_constrained} is composed of two terms, there exists a tradeoff between exponential stability of the controlled system \eqref{state_propagation} and satisfaction of the state constraints \eqref{problem_formulation_constraint}, as illustrated in Section \ref{sec:case_studies}. { Other methods can also be used to enforce state constraints.
-Two alternatives include control barrier functions, which are generally suitable for enforcing hard constraints for safety-critical systems, but they can be conservative \cite{cohen2020approximate}; and the augmented Lagrangian method, which can be computationally expensive \cite{bergounioux1997augemented}.
-These approaches can be investigated in future work.}
+where $ \mathcal{S}_\tau(\psi):=\tau\,\ln\!\big(1+\exp(\psi/\tau)\big)$ is the softplus function, with $\tau>0$ and penalty weight $\beta>0$.
+This is a popular approach to enforcing state constraints, as penalty convergence theorem guarantees a feasible solution to the reformulated unconstrained optimization problem, which is equivalent to solving a constrained optimization problem with Karush–Kuhn–Tucker multipliers \citep{chen2016,DiPillo1994}.
+However, since \eqref{eq:pointwise_loss_constrained_smooth} is composed of two terms, there exists a tradeoff between exponential stability of the controlled system \eqref{NODE} and satisfaction of state constraints \eqref{eq:path_constraints}, as further discussed in Section~\ref{sec:case_studies}.

-\subsection{Neural control policy learning}
+\textbf{Remark.} Other approaches can also be used to enforce state constraints.
+Control barrier functions (CBFs) enforce forward invariance of a safe set by imposing a differential condition along the closed-loop trajectories; CBFs are well-suited for hard safety constraints, but can be conservative in practice \citep{cohen2020approximate}.
+Alternatively, the augmented Lagrangian method augments the objective with linear multipliers and quadratic penalties, often yielding tighter satisfaction of constraints at increased computational cost \citep{bergounioux1997augemented}.

+\subsection{Neural Control Policy Learning}